phillbush/xfiles/README.md

 ### Is there a context menu?

-Not natively, You should use a menu application like xmenu or pmenu for that.
+Not natively.
+You should use a menu application like xmenu or pmenu for that.